Taxes, personal allowances and limits - what you'll pay in 2017/18

-The personal allowance, or the amount you can earn tax-free before you start paying income tax, will rise by £400 to £11,000.
-For the first time, pensioners won’t receive a higher personal allowance than other age groups.
+The personal allowance, or the amount you can earn tax-free before you start paying income tax, will rise by £500 to £11,500.
+Pensioners won’t receive a higher personal allowance than other age groups.

 The additional rate income tax (45%) is also charged on earnings over £150,000.